-I <3 canned black soybeans.
+I really like canned black soybeans.
+They are oh-so-convenient and time-saving, which I’m always on board for.
 The brand I use is Eden Organic.

 Here are my two key tips for cooking with them:

-- After you open the can, dump that joker straight into a colander and rinse the beans very well.
+- After you open the can, dump it straight into a colander and rinse the beans very well.
 The liquid they’re canned in is seaweed based… and smells like it.

 - Cook the drained beans in at least some liquid so they don’t get crunchy on the outside.
-For easy refried beans, I cook the soybeans in a little bit of water, butter, and spices before I mash em up.
-It’s not perfect or authentic, but it’s tasty and gives me a little more variety on taco night.
+For easy refried beans, I cook the soybeans in a little bit of water, butter, and spices before I mash them up.
+It’s not perfect or authentic, but it’s tasty and gives me a little more variety.

 Where to buy

 My favorite place to buy canned black soybeans is Vitacost.
-And no, no affiliate links here (for now) – I just really love Vitacost AND they happen to sell these babies for loads cheaper than other sites (including Amazon), even factoring in the cost of shipping.
+And no, no affiliate links here (for now) — I just really love Vitacost AND they happen to sell black soybeans for loads cheaper than other sites (including Amazon), even factoring in the cost of shipping.

 I actually have about 10 cans in my pantry right now.
-When my stockpile gets below 5 it’s honestly kind of a crisis, lol.
+When my stockpile gets below 5 it’s honestly kind of a crisis.